chingchenms/llvm/docs/Coroutines.rst

   another option where a distinct `f.resume1`, `f.resume2`, etc are created for every suspend point and instead of storing an index, the resume and destroy function pointers are updated at every suspend.
-Early testing showed that the former is easier on the optimizer when coroutine is inlined.
+Early testing showed that the former is easier on the optimizer than the latter so it is a strategy implemented at the moment.

 Distinct Save and Suspend
 -------------------------